madskjeldgaard/awesome-supercollider/readme.md

 ### Live coding
 - [SuperDirt](https://github.com/musikinformatik/SuperDirt) - The sound engine of the TidalCycles pattern language
 - [JITLibExtensions](https://github.com/supercollider-quarks/JITLibExtensions) - Some extensions to the common JITLib classes
-- [ixiLangQt](https://github.com/thormagnusson/ixilangQt) - The ixi lang live coding environment is a simple visual system presenting a high entry-level control over synth definitions and samples in SuperCollider
 - [xoxo](https://github.com/lvm/xoxo) - Embedded language for SuperCollider
 - [INSTRUMENT](https://github.com/punksnotdev/INSTRUMENT) - This tool is aimed at the creation of musical compositions from scratch, 'on the fly'.
 INSTRUMENT focuses on musical language: rhythm, harmony, melody, audio processing